Skip to Content

 head is firmly descended (engaged) in your pelvis.
 If the membranes are

-ruptured too early, there is a risk of the umbilical cord slipping down around
+ruptured too early, the umbilical cord could slip down around

-or below the baby's head (cord prolapse).
+or below the baby's head.
+(This is called a cord prolapse.)
 If the cord gets squeezed between the

 baby's head and the pelvis bones, the blood supply to the baby may be decreased

 vagina.
-The device may look like a long crochet hook,
+It may look like a long crochet hook,

 or it may be a smaller hook attached to the finger of a sterile glove.
 The hook

 baby's birth.
-So you may continue to feel some leaking, especially right after
+So you may still feel some leaking, especially right after

 a hard contraction.